davidjbeveridge/mia_portfolio/data/artifacts/s5_occt655_pfmppr.markdown

 ---
+title: >
-title: "Semester 5&mdash;OCCT 655: Powerpoint from Marginalized Population Presentation and Reflection"
+  Semester 5&mdash;OCCT 655: Powerpoint from Marginalized Population Presentation and Reflection
 summary: >
   A reflection on a presentation my group gave about the victims of sex trafficking.
+pdf: sex_trafficking_presentation.pdf
 ---

 The marginalized group we presented on were victims of sex trafficking.
 I really